Eros-Alexandre/-Introduction-to-Computer-Science-and-Programming-Using-Paython-MIT/README.md

-# -Introduction-to-Computer-Science-and-Programming-Using-Paython-MIT
+## -Introduction-to-Computer-Science-and-Programming-Using-Python-MIT

-### Esse repositório é formado por 5 desafios introduzidos no curso Introduction to Computer Science and Programming Using-Paython do Instituto de Tecnologia de Massachusetts.
+##### Esse repositório é formado por 5 desafios introduzidos no curso Introduction to Computer Science and Programming Using Python do Instituto de Tecnologia de Massachusetts.